Killing of Ma'Khia Bryant: Reactions

 Later that evening, Interim Chief of Police Michael Woods held a press conference about the shooting.
 Woods stated that the department's use of force policies permitted deadly force to protect the officer's own life or the life of another person.
 On April 21, Woods held another press conference, during which he released more body camera footage and played two 911 calls relating to the shooting.
 During the first, the caller tells the dispatcher that there were girls trying to stab them.
 Mayor Andrew Ginther said that the footage from the cruiser camera would be released later that day or the following morning.

 About 50 protesters gathered in Downtown Columbus on the night of the shooting; more gathered as they marched to the police headquarters to protest the shooting.
 At 2 p.m. on April 21, over 500 Ohio State University students marched from the Ohio Union to the Ohio Statehouse, chanting "Black Lives Matter" and "Say her name".
 More than 150 protesters gathered for a vigil for Bryant followed by a march to Columbus Division of Police headquarters later that day.
 At 9:30 p.m., a group of between 200 and 250 protesters marched to the Ohio Judicial Center.
 Within a few days of the killing, other protests occurred in Denver, Colorado, Miami, Florida, and Sacramento, California.

 Over the following days, multiple experts on use of force policies stated that Reardon acted with reasonable use of force that was legally justified.
-Those interviewed included Philip Stinson, a Bowling Green State University criminal justice professor, and James Scanlon, a Columbus Division of Police veteran and former trainer who has served as an expert witness at use-of-force trials.
+Those interviewed included Philip Stinson, a Bowling Green State University criminal justice professor, and James Scanlon, a Columbus Division of Police veteran and former trainer who served as an expert witness at use-of-force trials.
 The two said guns are an appropriate response to situations involving lethal force, and that police are trained to target a person's center mass, in order to effectively neutralize the threat.
 Stinson stated that if Reardon had failed to act, it would likely have led to serious bodily harm or death.
 Geoffrey Alpert and Seth Stoughton, criminology and criminal justice professors and use-of-force experts at the University of South Carolina, concurred that the use of deadly force seemed appropriate.